 Most people interested in learning more about award travel naturally start with how to earn miles and points.
 Of course, this makes perfect sense.
 You need miles and points to book that free flight or hotel night!

-One frequently asked question, though, involves travel itself.
+Another frequently asked question involves travel itself.

 Can’t you just earn miles from actually traveling?

 That means a cheap economy flight purchased on a third-party travel website will earn fewer miles than a full-price economy ticket bought directly from the airline.
-Naturally, premium seats will earn more than those in economy.
+Premium seats will earn more than those in economy class.

 Nevertheless, if you paid for a flight with money and not miles, you should do your best to earn every last mile possible.

 In this guide, I’ll show you exactly how I earn and redeem airline miles with airline alliances and partners for free flights.

 Earn Airline Miles with Alliances & Partners.

 Before continuing, you’ll want to make sure you know a few airline alliance basics.

 Most airline loyalty program members know to put their frequent flyer number on their itinerary when they fly that particular airline.
 But, what happens when flying on another airline?

-For example, if you fly on Aeromexico but are a Delta SkyMiles member, put your Delta frequent flyer number on your itinerary.
+For example, if you fly on Aeromexico but are a Delta SkyMiles member, you can put your Delta frequent flyer number on your itinerary.

 ProTip: Avoid having small mileage balances spread out across many loyalty programs.
 They’ll likely go to waste or expire before you have time to use them.

-No matter which airline you’re flying, check to see which alliance they are in (if any) and whether or not they have any one-off partnerships with other airlines.
+No matter which airline you’re flying, check to see which alliance they’re in (if any) and whether or not they have any non-alliance partnerships with other airlines.